 - Ltd. Company

 A comma may be used after the business name and before the name ending.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

 Can an LLC name be reserved?

-If there is a name you want, but are not ready to register the LLC, you can file the Application for Name Reservation.
-The name reservation will hold a name for up to 120 days, at a cost of $15.
+If there is a name you want but are not ready to register the LLC, you can file the Application for Name Reservation.
+The name reservation will hold a name for up to 120 days, at the cost of $15.